ajonno/DateRangeCalculator/README.md

 # Date Range Calculator

-For BCG Digital.
-Please refer to accompanying documentation provided along with the mobile app submission.
+Please also refer to accompanying documentation provided.